10 Office Christmas Party Games to Bring Holiday Cheer

-The holidays are upon us once again, and that means festive cheer for everyone.
-From family dinners to parties and gatherings with friends and even coworkers, there are a lot of activities to do during the holiday season.
+The holidays are here, which means festive cheer for everyone.
+From family dinners to parties with friends, there are lots of things to do during the holiday season.

 1. Cards Against Humanity Holiday Packs

-If you’ve ever gone to a party, then you’ve probably played Cards Against Humanity at some point.
-It’s one of the most popular party card games out there, and it classifies itself as “a party game for horrible people.”
-Think of it as the adult version of Apples to Apples.
+If you’ve ever gone to a party then you’ve probably played Cards Against Humanity at some point.
+It’s one of the most popular party games out there, and it classifies itself as “a party game for horrible people.”
+The aim is to use your deck of cards to get the most laughs.

 2. Heads Up!

-There’s a special free Holiday Deck that shows up in Heads Up! around the beginning of December, and you can grab it in the More Decks! section.
-The Heads Up! holiday deck is filled with popular holiday-themed songs, items, and characters.
-But if you can’t wait until the official deck is out, you can create your own and customize it even further.
+There’s a special free Holiday Deck that shows up around the beginning of December.
+The deck is filled with popular holiday-themed songs, items, and characters.
+You can have the perfect holiday Heads Up! game with this.

-If you need some ideas for creating a custom holiday-themed (not necessarily Christmas) deck, try filling it with items and celebrations for Diwali, Hanukkah, Ramadan, and Kwanzaa.
-Or think of some general winter terms, like “snowball fights” or “hot cocoa.”
-This is your own deck, so make it how you want!
+You can also build your own deck for 99 cents.
+If you need some ideas for creating a custom holiday-themed (not necessarily Christmas) deck, try items and celebrations for Diwali, Hanukkah, and so on.
+Or think of some general winter terms, like “snowball fights” or “hot cocoa”.

 4. Christmas Pictionary

-Like Charades, Pictionary is a commonly played party game that’s a ton of fun for people of all ages.
-It can also be a great hit for holiday parties.
+Pictionary is a commonly played party game that’s a ton of fun for people of all ages.
+It can also be a great hit for Christmas parties.

 Pictionary is similar to Charades, except you illustrate words or phrases rather than acting them out.
-Again, like Charades, everyone is split up into teams, given a word or phrase to illustrate, and one minute to draw it.
-If the team guesses the picture correctly, they gets one point.
+Everyone is split up into teams, given a word or phrase to illustrate, and one minute to draw it.
+If the team guesses the picture correctly, they get one point.
 The first team to 20 wins.

 This definitive party game requires zero extra tools or materials, and anyone can join in on the fun.
 It’s also easy to make this one all about the holidays.